go-skynet/localai-website/content/howtos/easy-setup.md

 ```

-Now we are going to let that set up, once it is down, lets check to make sure our huggingface / localai galleries are working (wait until you see the ready screen to do this)
+Now we are going to let that set up, once it is done, lets check to make sure our huggingface / localai galleries are working (wait until you see the ready screen to do this)

 ```bash
 curl http://localhost:8080/models/available